mlesniak/mlesniak.github.io/content/articles/sse.md

 ## A backend using just the JDK

-Looks like Server-Side Events are not magic at all.
+Looks like Server-Sent Events are not magic at all.
 While Spring allows us to use them via a comfortable API through the `SseEmitter` class, we can easily write our own backend implementation -- the frontend part is left as an exercise for the reader.